 Some parents load their child’s guardian with the task of taking care of finances and their child’s inheritance.
 After all, it can be very tempting to ask the same person to take care of both these jobs, as they will be the closest to the child.
 Though, if the guardian doesn’t have a good head for money, you’ll need to find a second person for this task.
 Maybe you could choose a responsible grandparent to be the executor, whilst your cousin raises your child, to ensure they make the most of the money you leave and make sensible decisions.

 Here at The Probate Bureau, our main aim is to be able to save families time, money and stress in tough times.
 We are able to shoulder the whole burden of winding up an estate from paying the funeral director to getting the final inland revenue clearance.
-We provide the best service at a very fair and reasonable fixed fee and we are able to administer most of our estates within 6 months by our highly efficient and qualified team led by our in-house lawyer.
+We provide the best service at a very fair and reasonable fixed fee and we are able to administer most of our estates within 6 months by our highly efficient and qualified team.

 Over the years we have found that people really do appreciate a free non-obligatory meeting in their own home where all their concerns and questions can be fully answered.
 We don’t have any paid consultants, nor do we pay out or receive any commissions from anyone.
-We are proud to be the longest running specialist estate administration firm in the UK, recommended by over 1000 independent funeral directors, so we have earned a high degree of trust.
+We are proud to be the longest running specialist probate firm in the UK, recommended by over 1000 independent funeral directors, so we have earned a high degree of trust.
 We also have many professional associations allowing us to forward professional discounts on to the families who instruct us – it is always our aim to help families retain more of its inheritance.

-Please feel free to give us a call on 0808 256 2366 to check out what you should do, and most importantly shouldn’t do before you do anything else.
-The Probate Bureau – Professional, reliable probate service in Hertfordshire.Back To Blog
+Please feel free to give us a call on 0808 256 2366 to check out what you should do, and more importantly what you shouldn’t do.
+Before you do anything else call The Probate Bureau – the most professional, reliable probate service in Hertfordshire.Back To Blog